 This contribution addresses a technical issue encountered with VVC subpicture merging coming from pictures with size that is not multiple of CTB size.
 The problem occurs when slices of a subpicture initially located on a right or bottom boundary of the picture are decoded at a new location in a merged bitstream.
 The CTB split inference of the CTBs on the last CTB row or column of the merged subpictures is different in function of the new location of the slice.
 This split process constraints the new decoding location of subpicture and thus limits the merging possibilities of subpictures.

 This contribution proposes to define “split inference boundaries” for subpicture.
 These boundaries are signaled in the SPS and modify the split inference of the CTBs that they cross.
 In addition, it is proposed to signal in the PPS, bands of pixels which are excluded from the conformance window to remove the band of non conformant pixels in CTBs crossed by the “split inference boundaries”.
 It is asserted that this would remove the limitation on the merging possibilities of subpictures.

+The modifications of this third version of this proposal are the following:

+Revise the split inference condition of split_cu_flag

+Fix ranges of syntax elements related to the position of the exclusion bands

+Add proposal option 1 to signal one vertical and one horizontal exclusion band instead of multiple (option 2)

+Attach the full specification text for option 1

 Introduction

 During the creation of a new video stream with subpictures taken from different video streams , rightmost or bottom subpictures may be located elsewhere in a merged bitstream as represented in the Figure 1.
 In this example, the rightmost subpictures 2 and 4 of the HQ bitstream are placed at leftmost position in the merged stream.